creslinux/freqcache/README.md

 > (man in the middle) proxy.
 Where API credentials and
 > Passwords were harvested.

-FreqCache first prevents DNS lookups from any bot, as this itself may be an Egress leak of data.
-Secondly the "edge" host runs DNS-Mask that is configured to host-file an exchanges IP address.
-In the event of DNS hijack/poisoning bots behind FreqCache remained glued to the real exchange IP address.
+FreqCache first prevents DNS lookups from any bot reaching the internet (except stunnel), as this itself may be an Egress leak of data.
+Freqtrade runs two DNS servers:

+1) DNSMasq - provides service to all internal bots.
+It will respond to any query with the IP address of hitch.
+This is used as a simple means to configure containers to direct their functional traffic to the freqcache proxy

+2) unbound - provides DNS with real IP Addresses to Stunnle. unbound will only respond to requests from Stunnel. unbound is configured to cache all responses for 1,000 days.

+   This prevents any DNS poisoning or Hijacking upstream from compromising the outbound flow IP target from stunnel for HTTPS connections.
+The DNS can be flushed/reloaded to refresh the IP cache to update if desired (an exchange has moved its IP addres this is quite rare as exchanges provide steady API targets)

 Many are unaware that by default Docker instances compromise the hosts firewall.
 In Linux, UFW/IPtables rules are silently compromised by Docker that allows connections from any src and to any src from and to docker containers.

 FreqCache provides a custom named Docker network to attache CCXT bots onto, with firewall rule-base to prevent ingress / egresss data flows.

+The firewall can be summarised as:

+1) Only stunnel can make outbound HTTPS connections
+2) Only unbound can make outbound DNS queries
+3) Containers on the ft_network can talk to each other
+4) Host 127.0.0.1 can connect to ft_network
+5) ALL other ingress and egress connections are blocked

 # Scalability/Availability
 Exchanges are supporting more and more markets (crypto-pairs), traders are wanting to use more strategies in parallel.
 This is problematic as API limits are too easily hit leading to CCXT bot IP addresses being black listed.